ainstarc/git-init/README.md

 - **Keyboard Navigation**: Use arrow keys to navigate through results
 - **Offline Support**: Works even without an internet connection
 - **Auto Updates**: Automatically notifies you when a new version is available
+- **Duplicate Command Checker**: Script to identify duplicate Git commands in the dataset
+- **Defaults Injector**: Script (`injectDefaults`) to ensure all command JSON files have required fields and structure
+- **Auto-Generated Command Index**: Command index file is generated automatically for up-to-date imports
+- **Report Issue**: Quickly report issues with any command using the integrated ReportIssue component

 ## How to Use